maerts/KeywordBot/README.md

 From the guide above, install git + python, ignore step 3 about MusicBot

-run bestfixnupdate.bat to update prerequisites/dependencies.
-If you've followed the install guide carefully, everything should update correctly.
+run bestfixnupdate.bat to update dependencies.
+If you've followed the link carefully, everything should update correctly.

 From here you'll want a new bot account that is ONLY connected to the server(s) you want notifications on.
 Open options.txt (preferably in Notepad++, regular notepad can fuck things up) and replace the placeholder email/password with your own.